PrintedScript/turtle-control/README.md

 The first server you will be starting up is the backend server which is located in the repo folder.
 To start it run the command `yarn dev`, if it starts up successfully you should see the console saying `Started Turtle Control WS Server on port 5757 and port 5758` which means the server has started.
 Now to run the frontend server you need to go into the `frontend` folder and run the same command again `yarn dev`.
 After that the frontend server should have successfully started up, to confirm this go to [localhost:3000](https://localhost:3000) which will show a gray screen ( this is expected ).

 #### Connecting your turtles
+> Note: if you are connecting to localhost ComputerCraft may block the connection as localhost is not allowed on default, this can be fixed by changing your ComputerCraft config file https://github.com/cc-tweaked/CC-Tweaked/discussions/626
 Now go to your turtle terminal and type in the command `pastebin get <YOUR PASTEBIN ID> startup` .
 Replace the `<YOUR PASTEBIN ID>` with the pastebin ID you had created, after that run the `reboot` command, once it finished rebooting you would see the terminal saying `Turtle Control OS, originally created by Ottomated.
 Modified by PrintedScript`, which has mean you have successfully connected your turtle! 🎉🎉

 #### Controlling your turtle